kangaskahn/night-carousel-plus/README.md

 `[owl-carousel-plus carousel="home"]`

 ## Carousel Options
-Owl Carousel has many [options you can see here](https://owlcarousel2.github.io/OwlCarousel2/docs/api-options.html).
+Night Carousel has many [options you can see here](https://owlcarousel2.github.io/OwlCarousel2/docs/api-options.html).

 ## Template
-Owl Carousel Plus comes with a way to edit the output of each slide.
+Night Carousel Plus comes with a way to edit the output of each slide.
 The HTML can be customized exactly how you want it!
 The template field uses a system of variables to help with editing:

 - `{{title}}` The title of the slide.
 - `{{content}}` The content of the slide.